Selections from the “B-C-E Collection”

 Compare this Thessalonica mint captive’s standing/crouching posture with that of the kneeling Cyzicus captive.

-This reverse (Esty Type 39) was issued on AE4s for Valentinian II, Theodosius I, Arcadius, and Honorius, and at Alexandria, Antioch, Aquileia, Constantinople, Cyzicus, Heraclea, Nicomedia, and Thessalonica.
-(Similar reverses for later rulers.)
+This reverse (Esty Type 39) was issued on AE4s for Valentinian II, Theodosius I, Arcadius, and Honorius (and similar reverses for later rulers), struck at Alexandria, Antioch, Aquileia, Constantinople, Cyzicus, Heraclea, Nicomedia, and Thessalonica.

 Arcadius AE2.
 Heraclea, 378-383.
 GLORIA ROMANORVM.
 Esty Type 35 (Arcadius Only).